-The Fourth of July passed quietly in Rochester, New York.
-Thunder came on the Fifth.
+In the summer of l1852, the Fourth of July passed quietly in Rochester, New York.
+Thunder struck on the Fifth.

 That afternoon, the Anti-slavery Society gathered in Corinthian Hall.
 The speaker called his talk “Oration,” and it began with praise for the city, the nation, the holiday.
 Then Frederick Douglass spoke truth to Independence Day.